NinadPatil66/Rephrasing-Product-Descriptions-using-LLM-for-SEO/README.md

 3) Text Length Ratio
 4) Numbers, Entities names preserved

+# Workflow -
+1) Loading the file containing the product descriptions.
+2) Clean the dataset - Removing the HTML format in the product description text.
+3) Prompt engineering - generating appropriate prompt and iteratevely improving it.
+5) Experimenting rephrasing with a sample of 50 product descriptions and different open-source, closed and gated LLMs.
+6) Model evaluation & iteratively improving based on the output.
+7) Final model selection & running the rephrasing process on the entire dataset.

 # Optimizations -
+1) Model Quantization, Distributed Processing
-1) Batch API - Reduces HTTP requests to OpenAI.
+2) Batch API - Reduces HTTP requests to OpenAI.
 In one request, send multiple rows to process.
 As the records are processed asynchronously on the OpenAI servers, this reduces the API cost by ~50%.
-2) Prompt Caching - Automatically applied by OpenAI, when it detects repeatable patterns in [System + User Prompt]
+3) Prompt Caching - Automatically applied by OpenAI, when it detects repeatable patterns in [System + User Prompt]

-# Important Functions -
-1) tokenizer.apply_chat_template() - Take a list of message dictionaries and format them into a single string (or a sequence of tokens/token IDs) that adheres to the specific chat format expected by the model.

 # Tech Stack -
 1) Google Colab - L4 GPU (System RAM - 53GB, GPU RAM - 22.5GB, Disk - 235GB)